jpmsb/rancheros-rpi3-conf/README.md

 # Repository with configuration procedures of Rancher OS on Raspberry Pi 3 model B
 ## Wi-Fi network configuration
-By default, Rancher OS does not come with wireless network modules.
+By default, Rancher OS comes with no wireless network modules.